PPML/tabby2/inst/md/about.md

-TabbyII is a web application providing predictions of future TB epidemiology in the United States under a range of different assumptions and policy scenarios.
+Tabby2 is a web application providing predictions of future TB epidemiology in the United States under a range of different assumptions and policy scenarios.
 Users can select a health outcome and subpopulation of interest, then select one or multiple scenarios to